sapcc/go-bits/README.md

 * [gopherpolicy](./gopherpolicy) integrates [Gophercloud](https://github.com/gophercloud/gophercloud) with [goslo.policy](https://github.com/databus23/goslo.policy), for OpenStack services that need to validate client tokens and check permissions.
 * [httpapi](./httpapi) contains opinionated base machinery for assembling and exposing an API consisting of HTTP endpoints.
 * [httpext](./httpext) adds some convenience functions to [net/http](https://golang.org/pkg/http/).
+* [jobloop](./jobloop) contains the Job trait, which abstracts over reusable implementations of worker loops.
 * [logg](./logg) adds some convenience functions to [log](https://golang.org/pkg/log/).
 * [must](./must) contains convenience functions for quickly exiting on fatal errors without the need for excessive `if err != nil`.
 * [osext](./osext) contains extensions to the standard library package "os", mostly relating to parsing of environment variables.